 | parallel(N) | Optional.
 Specifies the degree of parallelism for executing the statement. |

-| column_list_option | Specifies the column options.
-You can use * to select all columns. column_name: the name of the column.
-For more information about column options in queries, see SIMPLE SELECT. |
+| column_list_option | Specifies the column options for export.
+To export all data, you can use *.column_name: the name of the column.
+For more information about column options in a SELECT statement, see SIMPLE SELECT. |

-| file_name | The path and name of the exported file.
+| file_name | Specifies the path and name of the export file.
 For more information, see file_name. |

 | PARTITION BY part_expr |